isu-digital/digital-collections-template/README.md

+# Changelog
+Removed locations page because there are no locations in this collection. mrcummings 12/13/2024

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.